ecto/really-old-blog/index.md

 <img src="/images/cam.jpg" alt="That's me." />

-## Welcome to my outpost.
+## Welcome to my website.

+I'm Cam.
 This is where I keep things I make.

+## Want to talk to me?

+If you [email me](mailto:diffference@gmail.com) it will pop up on my phone in a few minutes.